OLD SCHOOL AVIATION ADVENTURE NOVELS? YOU’RE IN THE RIGHT PLACE.

 WHO AM I?

-Somewhere between binge-reading Stephen Coonts, Tom Clancy, Clive Cussler and newer aviation fiction superstars like Nate Van Coops, I realized something: for how many pilots and aviation nuts exist on this planet, flying-related fiction is still weirdly hard to find.
-So, I decided to write the kind of books I’m always hunting for—high-stakes adventure, real flying, trouble in beautiful places, and characters stubborn enough to keep going when the smart move is to quit.
+These days I’m raising two kids on a mini farm in western Montana with a half-built Pietenpol in the garage.
+Somewhere between binge-reading Coonts, Clancy, Cussler, and Nate Van Coops, I realized flying-related fiction is weirdly hard to find.
+So I decided to write the kind of books I’m always hunting for—high-stakes adventure, real flying, and characters stubborn enough to keep going when the smart move is to quit.